-Auto Health Homeowners/Renters Life Age Gender Where you live Credit score Profession Vehicle safety rating Vehicle type Age Location Tobacco use Individual versus family coverage Policy: deductible and coverage (Note: Federal health insurance policy Location (Is your area prone to natural disasters?)
-Neighborhood crime Condition, size, and age of home Type of dog you own Fire safeguards (distance to a fire Age Health history (your own and your family history) Current health Weight Gender Occupation Tobacco use
+Auto Health Homeowners/Renters Life Age Gender Where you live Credit score Profession Vehicle safety rating Vehicle type Age Location Tobacco use Individual versus family coverage Policy: deductible and coverage (Note: Federal health insurance policy Location (Is area prone to natural disasters?)
+Neighborhood crime Condition, size, and age of home Type of dog you own Fire safeguards (distance to fire Age Health history (your own and your family history) Current health Weight Gender Occupation Tobacco use

-Auto Health Homeowners/Renters Life Vehicle age Driving history Driving activity Policy: deductible and coverage has changed how some factors, such as gender and preexisting conditions, influence the cost of health insurance.) station and/or hydrant) Having a pool, hot tub, or trampoline Material used to build the home/ building Having a home security system Credit score Previous claims Policy: deductible and coverage Alcohol use Hobbies such as skydiving and rock climbing Policy: term and coverage
+Auto Health Homeowners/Renters Life Vehicle age Driving history Driving activity Policy: deductible and coverage has changed how some factors such as gender and pre-existing conditions influence the cost of health insurance.) station and/or hydrant) Having a pool, hot tub, or trampoline Material used to build the home/ building Having a home security system Credit score Previous claims Policy: deductible and coverage Alcohol use Hobbies such as skydiving and rock climbing Policy: term and coverage

 - 11. Ask students to consider what would happen if tragedy strikes and they don't have insurance.
 What kind of expenses might they have?
 Examples include replacement of belongings, medical bills, and costs associated with injury they do to another person in an accident.
-Data from the Insurance Information Institute indicates that the average annual auto insurance premium was \$1,070.47 in 2019.
-Meanwhile, in 2021, the average amount paid out for a liability claim was \$22,734 (bodily injury) and \$5,314 (property damage).
-The average collision claim was \$5,010 and the comprehensive claim was \$5,010.
+In 2016, the average auto insurance premium was \$889.01, while the average amount paid out for a liability claim was \$16,110 (bodily injury) and \$3,683 (property damage).
+Meanwhile, the average collision claim was \$3,435 and comprehensive claim was \$1,7485.
 Based on that information and their own experiences, do students think paying for insurance is worth the cost? - 12.
 Remind students that they can reduce their insurance costs.
 Direct students to identify the factors they might be able to control from the table and circle them. - 13.
 Challenge students to write down three ways they can reduce the cost of insurance in the future and submit them as an exit ticket.
-Examples include maintaining a healthy lifestyle, taking drivers education courses, paying attention to the types of insurance coverage they purchase, and shopping around for policies with lower costs.
+Examples include maintaining a healthy lifestyle, taking drivers education courses, and paying attention to the types of insurance coverage they purchase, and shopping around for policies with lower costs.